ymulenll/github-tips/en/README.md

 <img width="400" alt="google search" src="https://user-images.githubusercontent.com/3630913/194914506-2745a8b7-622b-45b3-8637-8b840271fcf8.png">

 ### Upload **all** your projects:
-- Shows the way you organize projects (file structure) and your code style
+- Shows the way you organize projects (file structure) and your coding style
-- Clean code tips (clean code)
+- Clean code tips:
     - Readlable variable names
     - Small functions focused on one thing
     - Files with few lines of code and focused on few things (Avoid generic files where you add anything)